 If you studied business in school, the four Ps of marketing were probably ingrained in your brain from the first Marketing 101 course you ever took.
-The Ps of marketing have been around since the ‘60s, with an additional three added over the years.
-All of these Ps make up what is called a marketing mix.
+The Ps of marketing have been around in some form since the ‘60s, and together they make up what is called a marketing mix.

 If you didn’t formally study business in school but work in the field today, the now seven Ps of marketing—and the idea of a marketing mix—are probably things you’ve picked up on intuitively.
-None of these should surprise you, but it does help to revisit the foundational Ps of marketing every once in a while to orient your brand and clarify things that may be ambiguous.
+None of these should surprise you, but it does help to revisit the foundations of marketing every once in a while to orient your brand and clarify things that may have changed or become ambiguous over time

 Let’s get into it.